5stackgg/docs/servers/dedicated-servers.md

 # Dedicated Servers

-You can host your own dedicated servers on 5Stack using one of two methods:
+## Using the Plugin

-1. Utilize the 5Stack Game Server Container
+Download the latest release of the 5Stack Game Server Plugin from the [Releases Page](https://github.com/5stackgg/game-server/releases).

-2. Set up your own Dedicated Server and manually install the required plugins
+Next, follow the instructions for setting up [CounterStrikeSharp](https://docs.cssharp.dev/docs/guides/getting-started.html) to install the plugin on your dedicated server.

+### Plugin Configuration

+The plugin configuration will be located in `<server_path>/game/csgo/addons/counterstrikesharp/configs`.

 ## Using the Container